-Floodplain and watercourse alteration requirements apply to the entire width of the creek block, including floodplain and, side slopes (excluding trails).
+Floodplain, watercourse alteration and valley requirements apply to the entire width of the creek block, including floodplain and side slopes (excluding trails), or valley.
 Appropriate species selection is essential to ensure long term viability and success of the plantings.

-Provide both general and species-specific habitat features.
-Include a variety of pioneer, successional and late successional species for rehabilitation works.
-Pioneer flood tolerant species ensure rapid rehabilitation, while mid-successional species provide longer-term structural diversity based on growth rates and shade tolerance.
-Ensure plantings consist of 5% caliper, balled and burlap and/or wire basket material and 95% whips and/or saplings.
-Include trees at a density of 10 trees per 100m 2 and a shrub to tree ratio of 5:1, in communities dominated by trees and shrubs.
-Provide tree and shrub plantings within the first metre adjacent to the creek to maximize the benefit of shading, bank stability and instream habitat.
-Vegetation should provide shade on 60-80% of the surface of streams.
-Use bioengineering along banks where possible.
-Include ground cover throughout the entire area of disturbance within the floodplain and where enhancement will improve the riparian/creek corridor.
-Vegetate the entire cross-section of intermittent channels and to the approximate bankfull limits of permanent channels.
-Illustrate the topsoil tapering to a thin layer near the bottom of the bank or low flow limits.
+- □ Include a variety of pioneer, successional and late successional species for rehabilitation works.
+Pioneer species ensure rapid rehabilitation, while mid-successional species provide longer-term structural diversity based on growth rates and shade tolerance. - □ Ensure plantings consist of 5% caliper, ball and burlap and/or wire basket material and 95% whips and/or saplings. - □ Include trees at a density of 10 trees per 100m2 and a shrub to tree ratio of 5:1, in communities dominated by trees and shrubs. - □ Provide tree and shrub plantings within the first metre adjacent to the creek to maximize bank stability and soil stabilization. - □ Use bioengineering along banks where possible. - □ Include ground cover throughout the entire area of disturbance within the floodplain and/or valley, and where enhancement will improve the riparian/creek corridor. - □ Vegetate the entire cross-section of intermittent channels and to the approximate bankfull limits of permanent channels. - □ Illustrate the topsoil tapering to a thin layer near the bottom of the bank or low flow limits.